tylerfreckmann/HKIoTDemo/docs/source/leave.rst

 4. When the HKRules AppDelegate receives the push notification, it plays the TTS message through the Harman speakers.

 And there we go!
 That concludes Leave House Scenario, and completes our IoT Demostration!
-We hope you guys were able to get it up and running, and we hoped we were able to help guide you through the process.
+We hope you guys were able to get it up and running, and we hope we were able to help guide you through the process.